Kwakyesamuelosei/hubtel-payments-gateway/readme.txt

 = What do I do if I am facing issues with this plugin =

-You can rais a support ticket [here](https://wordpress.org/support/plugin/hubtel-payments-gateway).
+You can raise a support ticket [here](https://wordpress.org/support/plugin/hubtel-payments-gateway).

 = Where do I get more information on how to use Hubtel =